How much money medical assistants make varies depending on numerous factors.

 As a result, other qualified supervisors may oversee their actions and performance.

 The Tasks a medical assistant is assigned to perform varies depending on their employer’s needs.

 However, they are generally responsible for keeping track of medical records, setting up appointments, assisting patients with forms and paperwork, running the reception desk, answering phone calls, and handling billing.

 They also doctors and nurses, clean medical equipment, gather patient medical histories, collect bodily fluid samples and specimens, measure vital signs, and perform other tasks needed in the facility.

 Overall, medical assistants manage a diverse range of responsibilities, including:

 - Collect bodily fluid samples such as urine and saliva

 - Prepare and handle medical equipment and tools

-- Operate and manage clinical computer programs/applications
+- Operate clinical computer programs/applications

 - Answer phone calls